intro2ddsp/intro2ddsp.github.io/filters/iir_impl.md

-# Differentiable Implmentation of IIR Filters
+# Differentiable Implementation of IIR Filters

 IIR is a linear system so it is differentiable everywhere.
 However, directly implementating {eq}`iir` is not a good idea because it is really slow in practice.
 The reason is because in deep learning framework, each arithmetic operation register a node in the computation graph, which will be used to backpropagate the gradients.
 For IIR, the number of nodes equals to the number of time steps, which is usually in the order of more than ten thousand.
 Creating these nodes results in significant overhead.
 In this chapter, we will discuss ways to mitigate this problem.